Marpole Women's Auxiliary

-Marpole Women's Auxiliary is a charity in Vancouver, British Columbia that supports residents at George Pearson Centre and G. F. Strong Centre.
+Marpole Women's Auxiliary is a charity in Vancouver, British Columbia that supports residents at Oak Care Centre (formerly George Pearson Centre until 2025) and G. F. Strong Centre.
 It was established in 1938 to support The Marpole Infirmary, located in an area of Vancouver referred to as Marpole.

 History

 In 1938, when Miss.
 C.M.
 Motherwell took over as Matron of the Marpole Infirmary, she was appalled at the dressing conditions and low morale that existed.
 Realizing the pressing need for an auxiliary to help alleviate these conditions, she invited Mesdames Rose, Woodward, Grinnell and Strong to have lunch at the Infirmary and it was during this Luncheon that Marpole Women's Auxiliary was born.

 These four women invited friends to join and were amazed at the interest and enthusiastic response they encountered.
 Miss Motherwell served as the guiding light and moving spirit in their endeavours.
 Mrs. Strong served as the first president and a quotation from her 1938-41 report sums up better than anything just how dedicated these early pioneers were: